-Since the children can share their time with both parents separately, it is necessary to make sure to agree in advance on the time to go to bed and wake up, the time of return, the time for homework and study, the time for entertainment and TV and all other daily decisions, as well as any penalties.
+Since children can share their time with both parents separately, make sure to agree in advance the time to go to bed and wake up, the time to return, the time for homework and study, time for entertainment and TV and all other daily decisions, plus any punishments.

-It is necessary to know to the children that they can count on the parents.
-Making and keeping realistic promises is a good practice as well as not relying excessively on one's feelings about separation and divorce.
+Children need to know that they can rely on parents.
+Making and keeping realistic promises is good practice as well as not over-confiding your feelings about separation and divorce.

 There is absolutely no need to involve children in the conflict.
-It is fundamental to avoid discussing or speaking negatively about the other parent in front of the children.
-There is no need to use them as spies or messengers, or to let them take a part.
+Avoiding arguing or speaking negatively about the other parent in front of the children is essential.
+You must not in any way use them as spies or messengers, or let them take a side.

 #12 CONSIDER SEPARATION AS AN OPPORTUNITY